fossasia/open-event-wsgen/README.md

 ## Usage

-<i> NOTE: You can try out the app at  https://open-event-generator.herokuapp.com
+NOTE: You can try out the app at  https://open-event-generator.herokuapp.com

-<i> The development version is available here: https://opev-webgen-dev.herokuapp.com
+The development version is available here: https://opev-webgen-dev.herokuapp.com

 ### Via the Generator web form